 Which has more caffeine, a light or dark roast?

 Contrary to popular belief, a light roast will have more caffeine.
-During the roasting process, the coffee beans are exposed to high levels of heat as they remain inside the roaster for a longer period of time, the caffeine will naturally burn off.
+During the roasting process, the coffee beans are exposed to high levels of heat as they remain inside the roaster for a longer period of time and the caffeine will naturally burn off.

 Can you freeze or refrigerate the coffee beans?

-As long as you haven't opened the coffee's original packaging yet, you actually can store it in the freezer or refrigerator.
-When its time to thaw, just place it on the counter and let it naturally reach room temperature before you open it and start grinding.
+As long as you have not opened the coffee's original packaging yet, you actually can store it in the freezer or refrigerator.
+When it is time to thaw, just place it on the counter and let it naturally reach room temperature before you open it and start grinding.